The Children of William Wetmore and Ann Ponting

 When Anne was baptised in Stone, William is described as a yeoman of Woodford in Berkeley.

 In 1851 William and Ann were living at Stone where William was farming 130 acres with three men.
 Their children John, aged 20 and Ann, aged 17 are both listed along with a farm labourer and house servant.
-William's age has been transcribed as 40, but looking at the actual document I am unsure whether this reads 40 or 60!
-If William was only 40, this would make him 19 when he married and fathered John.
+William's age has been transcribed as 40, but looking at the actual document I think this should read 60!
 Ann's age is given as 43, but she would have been 45 years old.

 By 1861, 70 year old William Cox was a retired farmer living in Woodford with his wife Ann, aged 54 at Woodford.
 Their granddaughter Ann W Cox aged 3 is living with them.